MateiMartin/FaceRecognition/README.md

 4. Install the necessary dependencies by running `npm install` or `yarn install`.
 5. Start the development server by running `npm run dev` or `yarn dev`.
 6. Open your browser and navigate to the specified development server address (typically `http://localhost:3000`).

+Also,  the app and the corresponding server are hosted on Render.